Where is the library located and how do I get there?

 ILL materials should be returned to the Athens State University Library Reference desk on or before the due date.
 A fine of 25 cents per day per item will begin to accrue two days after the due date.
 The Athens State Library will send notification once a book is overdue, but users are responsible for remaining aware of due dates and for paying any charges for overdue items.

 What does it mean if I have a hold placed on my record?

 If your library materials are so overdue that you have been billed for the replacement cost of the item(s), an academic hold will be placed on your record.
 You will be unable to register for classes, graduate, or request a transcript until you have either returned the materials and paid the late fees or paid the replacement costs and the late fees.
 You will also be unable to check out any more items until your library account is clear.

 What do I do if I’ve lost or damaged a book?

 The Library will determine the cost of repair and you will be billed accordingly.
 Materials that cannot be repaired will be billed as Lost items.
 All damaged materials remain the property of the Athens State University Library.

 What is an Alabama Virtual Library card?

 The Alabama Virtual Library provides all students, teachers, and citizens of the State of Alabama with online access to essential library and information resources.
 It is primarily a group of online databases that have magazine, journal, and newspaper articles for research.
 Through the AVL, an equitable core of information sources is available to every student and citizen in Alabama, raising the level of excellence in schools and communities across the state.
-All of the AVL resources are available on campus through the ASU Library.
+All of the AVL resources are available on campus through the Athens State Library.
 To use the AVL resources from off campus, you will need to get an AVL card.
-ASU students can get an AVL card from the ASU Library.
+Athens State students can get an AVL card from the Athens State Library.
 AVL cards are also available from your local public library, and K-12 students, teachers, and staff in public schools may obtain a card from their school library.

 What is World Cat?